tkshfj/MMG/logs/project_log.md

 - Review image segmentation, detection and classification techniques
   - Chapters 1-9 of *Deep Learning with Python, 2nd Edition* by François Chollet.

+## 2025-05-04

+- Updated the project proposal slides.
+- Reorganized the directory structure for the project proposal.

+## 2025-05-03

+- Updated the project proposal slides.
+  - Created a table for the Previous Works section.

+## 2025-05-01

+- Updated the project proposal slides.

 ## 2025-04-30

-- Refined and updated the project proposal slides, focusing on content structure.
+- Updated the project proposal slides, focusing on content structure.
-  - Visual design enhancements are still pending.

 ## 2025-04-29